-The third year begins with a two-week course, Clinical Foundations, focused on the basics of clinical care, including a review of the physical examination, BLS, basic radiology, write-ups and presentations, with an emphasis on professionalism and ethical standards.
-Clinical Foundations is followed by 48 weeks of core clerkships, each of which includes an orientation period to prepare students with the clinical skills needed in the specific rotation.Click on the Clerkship to view their educational course objectives.
+The third year begins with a two-week course, Transition to Clerkships (Clinical Foundations), focused on the basics of clinical care, including a review of the physical examination, BLS, basic radiology, write-ups and presentations, with an emphasis on professionalism and ethical standards.
+Transition to Clerkships is followed by 48 weeks of core clerkships, each of which includes an orientation period to prepare students with the clinical skills needed in the specific rotation.Click on the Clerkship to view their educational course objectives and required clinical experiences.

 Three longitudinal courses continue throughout the year: